-Slowing down when driving can improve your vehicle’s gas mileage by more than 30%, according to tests performed by Edmunds.com.
+Depending on your driving habits and how well you maintain your car, slowing down when driving can improve your vehicle’s gas mileage up to 38%, according to tests performed by Edmunds.com.
 Stick to the speed limit, accelerate slowly, and brake gradually to put the least amount of pressure on your engine.

 5. Turn Off the A/C

 Air conditioning can quickly become a gas guzzler if you’re not careful, although rolling down a window all the way can be nearly as harmful to your fuel mileage.
-Instead, park in the shade and roll the window down only a small amount to circulate the air.
+To help keep your vehicle’s temperature comfortable and conserve gas, park in the shade whenever you can, and roll the window down only a small amount to circulate the air when driving.

 6. Get Gas Before Your Tank is Almost Empty

 If your gas tank is almost empty, you don’t have the time to be picky about where you stop for fuel.
 As a result, you could end up paying far more for nearby gas.
-Get gas in your free time before you’re running on empty so you can choose the gas station along your route that has the best price.
+Instead of waiting, fuel up in your free time before you’re running on empty so you can choose the gas station along your route that has the best price.

 7. Fill Up Near State Lines